AY2324S1-CS2113-T17-1/tp/docs/DeveloperGuide.md

      * `set-diet-goal DAILY calories/500` creates a daily healthy calories goal with a target value of 500
    * Test case 2:
      * There are no diet goals constructed.
-     * `set-diet-goal WEEKLY calories/500 fats/600` Creates 2 weekly healthy nutrient goals: calories and fats.
+     * `set-diet-goal WEEKLY calories/500 fat/600` Creates 2 weekly healthy nutrient goals: calories and fat.
    * Test case 3:
      * There is a daily healthy calories goal present.
      * `set-diet-goal DAILY calories/500` will result in an error since the goal is already present.